sososkxksodkd/Amogus/README.md

                     _G.VeraSeen = true

                     if vRoot.Size.X < 15 then vRoot.Size = Vector3.new(15, 15, 15) vRoot.CanCollide = false end
-                    if CheckHPAndFailsafe(root, hum, vRoot.Position + Vector3.new(0, 13, 0)) then continue end
+                    if CheckHPAndFailsafe(root, hum, vRoot.Position) then continue end

                     if not _G.SmartHoverHeight then _G.SmartHoverHeight = 6.5 end